 The pricing model is not permanent

-As you collect job costing data -- actual hours worked, materials used, profit per job -- you will naturally refine your approach.
-Services that started as T&M may become predictable enough to move to flat-rate.
-Flat-rate services that consistently lose money may need a price adjustment or a switch to T&M until you understand the true cost.
+As the job costing data piles up -- real hours worked, materials used, profit left over per job -- your approach will shift on its own.
+A service you started billing T&M may settle into a predictable enough pattern to move to flat-rate.
+A flat-rate service that keeps losing money needs a price bump, or a move back to T&M until you actually know what it costs to do.

-The goal is not to pick the perfect model on day one.
-The goal is to have the tools and data to keep improving.
+You are not trying to nail the perfect model on day one.
+You are trying to keep the data and the tools close enough that you can adjust as you learn.
 A strong price book, reliable time tracking, and clear estimates give you the foundation to make pricing decisions based on facts, not assumptions.